dbwebb-se/mvc/example/metrics/README.md

 > "Things that need to change together should exist together."

-Lower values indicates focused classes with single responsibilities.  which gives "high cohesion" where the methods really belong to the class.
+Lower values indicates focused classes with single responsibilities which gives "high cohesion" where the methods really belong to the class.

 A higher value (low cohesion) might indicate a class with many responsibilities that can be divided into several classes.

+Try to aim for lower values.
+That is high cohesion supporting single responsibility.